-Companies typically go public to raise huge amount of capital in exchange for securities.
+Companies typically go public to raise a huge amount of capital in exchange for securities.
 Once a private company is convinced about the need to become a public company, it kick-starts the process of IPO.
-Companies which want to go public follow a process that exchanges adhere to.
-The IPO process is quite complicated.
+Companies that want to go public follow a process that adheres to the rules of exchanges .

-So, what are steps taken, to make an initial public offer?
 One should note that the entire IPO process is regulated by the ‘Securities and Exchange Board of India (SEBI)’.
 This is to check the likelihood of a scam and protect investor interest.
 To complete the process of converting a private company into a successful public company, it will need a team of external expert advisors like auditors, lawyers, underwriters and accountants to deal with the unique challenges which come their way.

 Step 1: Hire an investment bank

-A company seeks guidance from a team of under-writers or investment banks to start the process of IPO.
+A company seeks guidance from a team of underwriters or investment banks to start the process of IPO.
 More often than not, they take services from more than one bank.
-The team will study the company’s current financial situation, work with their assets and liabilities, and then they plan to cater to the financial needs.
+The team will study the company’s current financial situation, work with its assets and liabilities, and then they plan to cater to the financial needs.
 An underwriting agreement will be signed, which will have all the details of the deal, the amount that will be raised, and the securities that will be issued.
-Though the under-writers assure on the capital they will raise, they won’t make promises.
-Even the investment banks will not shoulder all the risks involved in the money movement.
+Though the under-writers assure on the capital they will raise, they will not shoulder all the risks involved in the money movement.

 Before the IPO goes public, this phase happens over an action-packed two weeks.
-The executives of the Company travel around the country marketing the upcoming IPO to the potential investors, mostly QIBs.
-The agenda of the marketing includes presentation of facts and figures, which will drum up the most positive interest.
+The executives of the Company travel around the country marketing the upcoming IPO to potential investors, mostly QIBs in important financial centres.
+The agenda of the marketing includes the presentation of facts and figures, which will drum up the most positive interest.
 At this stage of the IPO, the company may also give an opportunity to the bigger organisations to buy stocks of the company at a price set before the stock goes public.

 Step 6: Available to the public

-On a planned date, the prospectus and application forms are made available to public, online and offline.
-People can get a form, from any designated banks or broker firms.
+On a planned date, the application forms are made available to the public who can get a form from any designated bank or broker firms.
 Once they fill in the details, they can submit them with a cheque, or online, as well.
 SEBI has fixed the period of availability of an IPO to the public, which is usually 5 working days.